Operations Manager Qualifications & Skills

 Certifications

-There are dozens, if not hundreds, of sector and role-specific certifications for operations managers.
-Mistakes in operations can have a disastrous effect on a business.
-Components are from dozens of sources in today’s complex supply chains.
-For example, there is a certification for managing operations in the hospitality sector, another certification for a similar role in the logistics sector, some geared towards the financial services sector, and others targeting software operations, the government sector, etc.
+There are dozens, if not hundreds, of certifications for operations managers.
+The certifications are specific to different sectors and roles.
+Mistakes in operations can have a profoundly negative impact on a business.
+Components come from dozens of sources in today’s complex supply chains.
+There is a certification for managing operations in the hospitality sector.
+Another certification exists for a similar role in the logistics sector.
+Some certifications are specifically designed for the financial services sector.
+Others are intended for software operations, the government sector, and more.

-APICS offers several certifications for inventory management, operations, manufacturing, etc. These certifications offered by APICS generally have good acceptability across the world.
+APICS offers several certifications in inventory management, operations, manufacturing, and related fields.
+These certifications, offered by APICS, are generally well-accepted worldwide.

 Regarding certifications, a Six Sigma qualification would add the most value to any candidate’s CV.
-Large companies usually have their own Six Sigma programs, where this whole concept originated anyway.
-However, many institutes now offer various Six Sigma courses and certifications.
-For example, the International Association for Six Sigma Certification provides yellow, green, and black belt Six Sigma certifications.
+Large companies usually have a Six Sigma programme, where this concept originated anyway.
+Yet, many institutes now offer various Six Sigma courses and certifications.
+For example, the International Association for Six Sigma Certification offers certifications for Yellow, Green, and Black Belt Six Sigma practitioners.

 These certifications serve an essential secondary purpose as well.
-They demonstrate a candidate’s theoretical knowledge and, more importantly, their interest in operations, which is especially true for new candidates with little work experience in their fields.
-A relevant certification indicates that the candidate will put in the time and effort to succeed in that role.
+They prove a candidate’s theoretical knowledge.
+More importantly, they show their interest in operations.
+This is especially true for new candidates with little work experience.
+A relevant certification indicates that the candidate is committed to putting in the time and effort required to succeed in that role.

 Work Experience/Internships

-Operations managers are usually mid-level executives who have a few years of experience under their belt.
-How much responsibility they have, depends on the size and structure of the company.
+Operations managers are typically mid-level executives with several years of experience under their belts.
+The amount of responsibility they have depends on the size and structure of the company.
 For example, an operations manager in a large company might have dozens of workers reporting to them.
-However, one operation manager may handle the entire department at a smaller setup.
+However, in a smaller setup, one operations manager may handle the entire department.

 The work experience requirements, therefore, differ based on these considerations.
 The amount of work experience mentioned in the job listing might indicate the seniority of the role.
-For example, one job listing may require two years of work experience for an operations manager role, whereas another listing might require ten years of experience or more.
+For example, a job listing for an operations manager role may require two years of work experience.
+Another listing may need ten years or more of experience.

 What Skills Do Operations Managers Need?